Cosmo-Tech/cosmotech-api-javascript-client/docs/OrganizationApi.md

-## addOrganizationAccessControl
+## addOrReplaceUsersInOrganization

-> OrganizationAccessControl addOrganizationAccessControl(organizationId, organizationAccessControl)
+> [OrganizationUser] addOrReplaceUsersInOrganization(organizationId, organizationUser)

-add a control acccess to the Organization
+Add (or replace) users in the Organization specified

 ### Example